mauriciobetan/EMR_data/input/README.md

 # Input Directory

-This directory contains unedited data files directly from the sources.
+This directory contains the links to obtain the unedited data files directly from the sources.

 1. 1908-2008 Birds from Salvacetti 2018: https://doi.pangaea.de/10.1594/PANGAEA.888403?format=html#download